 In addition, Ohio State has released a set of tools to aid project teams in meeting the expectations of the BIM Project Delivery Standard.

-BIM for Operations is the ongoing effort to integrate our models and data into the variety of systems across the enterprise to improve the overall operations of the university.
+BIM is utilized across the university in a wide variety of ways.
+It supports the planning efforts by providing accurate space data and floor plan layouts and providing 3D models to aid in early design planning, especially by our student staffed design studio and by interior designers performing furniture and equipment layouts.
+The university is continuing our effort to integrate our models and data into the variety of systems across the enterprise to improve the overall operations of the university.
 Our focus is getting the information into the right hands to improve the quality and speed of decision making.
+We are also expanding our ability to extract data from the models to drive broad based decisions about our buildings, especially now that all of our buildings have been modeled.

 Chat Bubble Icon